ministryofjustice/laa-service-status-dashboard/README.md

 * Run locally with: `yarn run start`

-**Please note**: by default [http://localhost:3000](http://localhost:3000) will point to the Test Firebase database, unless you change the existing `.env.*` file(s).
+**Please note**: by default [http://localhost:3000](http://localhost:3000) will point to the Test , unless you change the existing `.env.*` file(s).

 ## Testing